 The program is administered by the LHL Assistance Program Committee and funded by OBA member dues.
-The LHL hotline is answered by a counseling/mental health service, contracted by the OBA.
+The LHL hotline is answered by a counseling/mental health service that is contracted by the OBA.

 Does the OBA know when I call the hotline?

-No. All calls are confidential and are handled by a counseling/mental health service, which reports numbers of those utilizing services but no names.
+No. All calls are confidential and are handled by a counseling/mental health service, which reports numbers of those utilizing services but not names.

 How does this all work?

 Lawyers Helping Lawyers provides CONFIDENTIAL help to an impaired lawyer.
 By statute and OBA resolution, any information received by the program must remain completely confidential.
 Information regarding a lawyer is often received from the lawyer personally or from family, friends, partners or even clients.
 Once contact is made through the hotline, the lawyer is provided the information requested or referred to needed services.
 If you wish, you can be referred to a peer mentor who can work with you on specific issues.